bgachara/notes/assembly_language_101.md

 `Its essential to reverse engineering both malicious and bening programs` `Write memory corruption exploits`
-`New h/w security often comes in the form of assembly instructions that need to be adopted`
+`New h/w security often comes in the form of assembly instructions that need to be adopted` `Understand limitations of conventional architectures` ``

 ## Introduction

+- Machine dependent as used only with a specific type of processor.
 - Called x86 because of the progression of Intel chips, 8086, 80186, 80286.
 - Originally 16-bit architecture, later evolved to 32 and 64 bit but kept backwards compatibility.
 - H/w starts at 16 bit and transitions it to 32 and 64 bit.